reuschj/TerminalTextStyler/README.md

 ## Highlight Function(s)

-The last step to making your code clean and easy is by just using the `highlight` convenience function to generate a `ColorTerminalText`:
+The last step to making your code clean and easy is by just using the `highlight` convenience function to generate a `StyledTerminalText`:

 ```swift
 print("\(highlight("Hello, World!", with: .brightYellow)) Blah blah blah...")